grandtheftdisco/henventory/README.md

 # 👷‍♀️WHAT I'D DO DIFFERENTLY NOW 👷‍♀️

 ## tl:dr; This is my first project.
 Therefore, it is objectively my worst one.
-This app is not reflective of my current abilities, but what it _does_ do is show you a crystallized point in time, by which to _compare_ my current abilities.
+This app is not reflective of my current abilities, but it _does_ show you a crystallized point in time, by which to _compare_ my current abilities.

 In other words...
-- **If you think this app is bad: I strive to be better than this.**
+- **If you think this app is bad:** I strive to be better than this.
-- **And if you think it's good: I strive to be better than this.**
+- **And if you think it's good:** I strive to be better than this.

-## If I had a chance to do this app differently, I'd certainly have done more planning upfront.
+## If I had a chance to build this app again, I'd certainly do more planning upfront.
 - I was so excited to dive into Rails that, well, I just dove into Rails.
 - I did learn a lot in this style of development[^12], but I also ran into some setbacks that could have been avoided had I planned upfront.
 Here are 2 of those missed opportunities:
   - **Schema drama.** In 3 months, I had to change my schema at least 3 times, and I'm currently working on re-normalizing my database as you read this.
 My instinct today[^13] is that this is a terrible ratio.
   - **Prototype, prototype, prototype.** There's no nice way to say this: I half-assed this stage.
 I put 5 carts before 1 horse.
 I robbed Peter, Paul, and Mary to pay someone who wasn't even around by the time I got there.
 A third metaphor.
 Basically: now I know just how much you learn about your UX, your data flow, and your logic needs when you wireframe & prototype properly.

-## I also would have written automated tests.
+## I also would write automated tests.
 - I had several bugs (and breaks) that I was forced to manually test, which took hours and created grey hairs.
 - For all the 'speed' I felt that I had in the early weeks of development, I think these bugs ended up netting me negative.
 - TDD felt cumbersome when I started learning Rails, but in my current project, I'm forcing myself to reject that mindset so that I can go _further_, not just faster.